 The Smithsonian's National Zoo and Conservation Biology Institute began as the dream of William Temple Hornaday, chief taxidermist at the Smithsonian from 1882 to 1887.
-During a trip to the western United States in 1887, he was shocked and troubled by what he didn’t find—large herds of American bison.
+During a trip to the western United States in 1886, he was shocked and troubled by what he didn’t find—large herds of American bison.
 The species, which once roamed the American West by the millions, was reduced to a few hundred animals.
+The U.S. government killed many bison and encouraged their slaughter in an organized effort to destroy the livelihood of Plains Indians.
 The bison’s near extinction sparked Hornaday’s crusade to save it and other endangered species from disappearing completely.
 He became the first head of the Department of Living Animals at the Smithsonian later that year, and brought 15 North American species to live on the National Mall in Washington, D.C.
 The deer, foxes, prairie dogs, badgers, lynx and bison were the animals that started what would eventually become the National Zoological Park.

 In 1889 President Grover Cleveland officially signed an act of congress into law creating the National Zoological Park for “the advancement of science and the instruction and recreation of the people.”
 Two years later, the animals who had been living on the National Mall had a new home.
 Frederick Law Olmsted, the premiere architect of the day, designed the Zoo within Rock Creek Park in northwest Washington, D.C., which officially opened in 1891.